Eskobars/PracticeProject/README.md

     The frontend (Vite) should start but you can run it separately — start it via npm run dev.

+    You may need to refresh the page at first start.

 ## API Key Configuration